 SynbiCITE is delighted to be able to offer all its partners the unique opportunity to participate in The Lean LaunchPad for Synthetic Biology.
 You can be part of a programme that has helped numerous would-be entrepreneurs translate research ideas into successful products and services.

 The Lean Launchpad for Synthetic Biology is based on the Lean Launchpad Life Sciences programme, developed by Steve Blank at UCSF.
-This program has been taught at Stanford, Berkley, Columbia and Caltech, and is being adopted by US NSF as part of its Innovation Corps curriculum.
+This programme has been taught at Stanford, Berkley, Columbia and Caltech, and is being adopted by US NSF as part of its Innovation Corps curriculum.
 The Lean LaunchPad for Synthetic Biology teaching faculty includes Prof Jerry Engel, the Faculty Director of the National Science Foundation Innovation Corps (and the Founding Faculty Director of the Lester Center for Entrepreneurship at UC Berkeley).

 The Lean Launchpad for Synthetic Biology course is a 10-week long programme for those looking to commercialise their research.
 The programme is an ideal pre-accelerator environment for helping students, academic and industrial researchers, and pre-seed companies identify their customers, interview them to get insights about the opportunity, and help them build the right product for these customers.